LeoAlexandrov/Spherical/README.md

 This repository contains two C# code files with a set of interfaces and classes for calculations on a sphere and for work with sphere triangular grid.

+This is new version of the library which is incompatible with previous one.
+Previous version stays in v1 branch.

 The first file AleSpherical.cs defines namespace aleprojects.spherical that provides interfaces ICartesian (vector), IGeoCoordinate (location on a sphere), classes implementing them, and static class SphericalExtension with extension methods.
 Extension methods allow to solve such geospatial tasks like to find a distance or azimuth from one point to another, to check if a point is inside a spherical polygon or belongs to a polyline, to inflate a spherical polygon, to calculate sunrise and sunset times (for the Earth), polyline encoding and decoding, etc. [Learn more](/doc/AleSpherical.md)

 The second file AleSphericalGrid.cs defines namespace aleprojects.spherical.grid that provides static helper class SphereGridHelper for creating and handling of a sphere triangular grid, and  SphereGridTile class representing a grid tile.
 The SphereGridTile class has methods that allow to find tiles at the specified grid level covering continuous objects like polygons, polylines, and circles.
 [Learn more](/doc/AleSphericalGrid.md)